ethanpost/quizk.ing/_tools/main_prompt.md

 Use the transcript in this file to complete this task to the best of your ability.
 Think carefully about the problem.

+You will create a new Markdown file.

+You will create a quiz that contains the most relevant information and not a lot of trivial details.

 1. Generate a detailed outline that includes major and minor points from the material in the transcript.
 Make sure to conclude the outline with a detailed list of terms and thier definitions.
 Outlines should follow the format of the following example:

 ## Ancient Egypt Overview